 1. in the event of a student's illness which precludes him/her from pursuing a proper course of study

-2. in cases of care or nursing of a child under the age of 18 or of other relatives in need of care for up to three years.
+2. in cases of care or nursing of a child under the age of 18 or other relatives in need of care for up to three years

-Students with children can book the seminar room U11 for two hours each to have a workstation with WLAN available while their child is with the childminder.
-The room is near the day care centre.
+Students with a child can book classroom 103 blue for two hours each to have a workstation with WLAN available while their child is with the childminder.

 Is there a general obligation to wear masks in the buildings of the HfMT?